-Spero Dedes joined the CBS Television Network’s coverage of THE NFL ON CBS and the NCAA Men's Division I Basketball Championship as a play-by-play announcer in 2010.
+Spero Dedes joined the CBS Television Network’s coverage of THE NFL ON CBS and the NCAA Division I Men’s Basketball Championship as a play-by-play announcer in 2010.
 He also calls regular-season college basketball, which began in the 2009-10 season for CBS Sports – six years after working his first play-by-play assignment for the Network in 2004.
+Dedes also hosts Total Access on Monday Nights show on NFL Network during the NFL season.

 Dedes served six seasons as the radio play-by-play announcer for the Los Angeles Lakers before becoming the radio and television voice of the New York Knicks for the 2011 season.
 Dedes continues a long line of sports broadcasting excellence produced by Fordham University’s WFUV Radio that began with the legendary voice of the Brooklyn/Los Angeles Dodgers Vin Scully in the late 1940s.
 By the age of 31, he called games for three of the four major television networks, as well as the nation’s premier radio network.